esp8266/Arduino/libraries/esp8266/examples/LowPowerDemo/README.md

 ---

 All of the Deep Sleep modes end with a RESET, so you must re-initialize everything.
-You can store *some* information in the RTC memory to survive a Deep Sleep reset, which I've done in this demo to illustrate it.
+You can store *some* information in the RTC memory to survive a Deep Sleep reset, which was done in this demo to illustrate it.
 See the **RTCUserMemory** example for more on this feature.

 The maximum Deep Sleep interval is 71.58 minutes (2^32 -1 microseconds).

-If you need a longer sleep period than that, you can pass zero as the time variable to Deep Sleep and it turns off the RTC.
+If you need a longer sleep period than 72 minutes, you can pass zero as the time variable to Deep Sleep and it turns off the RTC.
 The only way to wake it at that point is an external RESET; D0 can't do it.
 Both Forced Light Sleep and Deep Sleep(0) are woken by an external signal, so short delays under 2 seconds are more efficient with Forced Light Sleep, and longer delays are more power efficient with Deep Sleep.

 ---